 The sessions are customized to address the causative patterns of pain and dysfunction in both posture and movement in the body.
 Unlike a traditional Swedish Massage, where the focus of the session is to induce a neuro-muscular relaxation by squeezing and kneading the muscle bellies themselves, myofascial therapy focuses on increasing space potentials within the body by stretching, spreading, and lengthening the broad planes of connective tissues with long connecting strokes.
 This invokes an increase of awareness of the overall relationships between the various segments of the body.

-What to expect
+What to Expect

 When working with a Structural Integrator for the first time, an intake process is performed, including your health and personal history, followed by an initial assessment of how you hold and move your body.
 Clients remain clothed to whatever extent they wish, though some kind of activewear is common.
 Typically, your standing posture, breath, gait (walking), and perhaps other movements are observed.
 Your practitioner will use that information to help design a session strategy with you, then ask you to move onto the therapy table.
 While SI practitioners are often trained in “myofascial release” techniques, a range of techniques may be applied in service of the goals of the SI process.
 The amount of pressure used may vary greatly.